Airspeed Oxford: Design

-The Oxford was normally powered by a pair of Armstrong Siddeley Cheetah X air-cooled radial engines, capable of producing 340 hp.
-These were initially fitted with wooden fixed-position de Havilland-built propellers, but had been designed from the outset to accommodate variable-pitch propellers when these became available.
-However, only 199 (Mk.V) were actually equipped with variable-pitch propellers, but all Oxford cockpits contained a propeller pitch lever, allowing an instructor to insist it was moved from "Coarse" to "Fine" for landing to reinforce this important step for trainee pilots.
+The Oxford was normally powered by a pair of Armstrong Siddeley Cheetah X air-cooled radial engines of 340 hp.
+These were initially fitted with wooden fixed-position de Havilland propellers, but had been designed to accommodate variable-pitch propellers when these became available.
+Only 199 (Mk.V) were actually equipped with variable-pitch propellers but all Oxford cockpits contained a propeller pitch lever, allowing an instructor to insist it was moved from "Coarse" to "Fine" for landing to reinforce this important step for trainee pilots.
 The starboard engine drives a hydraulic pump and air compressor, the former actuating the undercarriage and flaps while the latter is used for the braking system; a vacuum pump is also present for the gyroscopic instruments.
 The port engine drives a 500-watt electrical generator.
 The engine cowling has an inlet which draws cooling air into a tank; a pair of tinned steel oil tanks are also contained within the cowling.
-Welded steel construction was used for the nacelles, which attach to the centre section of the wing at four separate rubber-insulated joints.
+Welded steel construction was used for the nacelles, which attach to the centre section of the wing at four rubber-insulated joints.

-The retractable undercarriage of the Oxford had broken-braced twin oleo legs which retract rearward into the engine nacelles.
-Although actuation of the retraction mechanism is normally achieved by an engine-driven pump, a manual fall-back mechanism is provided to force the wheels down in the event of an in-flight engine failure.
+The retractable undercarriage of the Oxford had broken-braced twin oleo legs that retract rearward into the engine nacelles.
+Although actuation of the retraction mechanism is normally achieved by an engine-driven pump, a manual mechanism is provided to force the wheels down in the event of an engine failure in flight.
 The undercarriage wheels are equipped with pneumatically-operated brakes, controlled by a lever set on each control column.
-For inspection purposes, access panels are located beneath the pilot's cockpit for internal access to the flight controls, hydraulics and electrical components; inspection panels are also present in the outer wing sections.
+For inspection, there are access panels beneath the pilot's cockpit for internal access to the flight controls, hydraulics and electrical components; inspection panels are also present in the outer wing sections.

 The semi-monocoque fuselage of Oxford has spruce longerons and stiffeners underneath a plywood exterior.
 It was constructed in two sections on separate jigs, divided between the front and rear; these are joined together at the rear bulkhead.
 The forward bulkhead is reinforced so that the structure can withstand the impact of the aircraft turning over during landing.
-Both the elevator and fin of the tail unit have wooden spar and rib structure covered by fabric.
-The fuselage can be partially dismantled, the wing dividing into three separate sections, so that it can be road-transported.
+The elevator and fin of the empennage have a wooden spar and rib structure covered by fabric.
+The fuselage can be partially dismantled, the wing dividing into three sections, so that it can be transported by road.
 The wing uses a stressed-skin ply-covered structure using spruce flanges and ply webs.
 The spars were assembled in a single jig, while others are used for the elements of the leading edge and trailing edge.
 Similar construction to the centre section is also used in the outer panels.
-The wings have with hydraulically-operated split flaps, which extend between the ailerons.
+The wings have with hydraulically-operated split flaps, that extend between the ailerons.